phoboslab/Ejecta/README.md

 The currently supported file extensions for shaders are

-1. .vp, .vert for vertex shaders
+1. .vp or .vert for vertex shaders
-2. .fp, .frag for fragment shaders
+2. .fp or .frag for fragment shaders